 More effective pharmacological treatments are sorely needed for PTSD, which has a substantial lifetime burden of disability throughout the population.
 Recently, serotonergic agents such as MDMA, psilocybin and a multitude of related psychedelic compounds have shown promise for PTSD.
 We are interested in understanding the mechanisms of action of these drugs, and how they may alter circuit mechanisms of PTSD.

-Developing circuit therapeutics for human anxiety and PTSD
+Developing circuit biomarkers for anxiety and PTSD

 Tools: